daithioc95/MS1/README.md

 #### Future Features
 Please see below list of features which I intend to implement at a later stage.
 - Media carosel: When an icon is selected in the desktop media section, I plan to implement a media carosel/slideshow for videos/images corresponding the the entry.
+This is so that the user can enjot the media without having to leave the website.
 Currently I have a link to youtube for each entry.
 - Background: I plan to implement subtle background styles for each section to aid the transition.
 For this version, I stayed with a white background but at a future stage I believe the website can benefit with some variety.
 - Responsity: I plan to improve the general responsity of the site once I have a greater JavaScript understanding, this includes the below.
   - Ensuring the Navbar reappears on scroll
   - Allowing progress bars to interactively appear
   - When desktop experience is landed on, map points appear one by one
 - Logo: The brand logo is currently represented by a teal CodeDoc in the top left hand corner.
 I plan to design a more unique logo using Adobe Illustrator in the future.
-- Language: I intent on translating the website to mandarin chinese to tailor for the chinese market.
-This feature will be an optional change which the user can action using a button.
+- Language: I intent on translating the website to Mandarin Chinese to tailor for the chinese market.
+This feature will be an optional change which the user can action using a trigger in the top corner.

 ## Technologies Used
 The main technologies used are as below.